uk000/goto/README.md

 #### Invocation Results Schema (output of API /client/results/invocations)
-* Reports results for all invocations since last clearing of results, as an Object with invocation numner as key and invocation's results as value.
+* Reports results for all invocations since last clearing of results, as an Object with invocation counter as key and invocation's results as value.
 The results for each invocation have same schema as `Client Results Schema`, with an additional bool flag `finished` to indicate whether the invocation is still running or has finished.
 See example below.

 #### Active Targets Schema (output of API /client/targets/active)
 * Reports set of targets for which traffic is running at the time of API invocation.
-Result is an object with invocation number as key, and value as object that has status for all active targets in that invocation.
+Result is an object with invocation counter as key, and value as object that has status for all active targets in that invocation.
 For each active target, the following data is reported.
 Also see example below.

 |Field|Data Type|Description|
 |---|---|---|